KDAL (AM)

 KDAL (610 kHz) is a commercial AM radio station in Duluth, Minnesota, serving the Duluth-Superior area of Northeastern Minnesota and Northwestern Wisconsin.
 KDAL is owned and operated by Midwest Communications and broadcasts a talk radio format.
 The studios and offices for KDAL, KDAL-FM, KDKE, WDSM, WDUL and KTCO are at 11 East Superior Street, Suite 380, in downtown Duluth.

 By day, KDAL transmits with 5,000 watts non-directional.
 At night, to protect other stations on 610 AM, KDAL uses a directional antenna.
-Programming is also heard on 250-watt FM translator W280FB at 103.9 MHz.
+Programming is also heard on 250-watt FM translator W280FB at 103.9 MHz and on KDAH (formerly WNMT) on the Iron Range.

 Programming

 Weekdays begin with Dave Stranberg and the KDAL Morning Show, featuring news, sports, weather, school closings and local information.
 Bruce Ciskie hosts a late morning sports show and Bob Sansevere is heard in afternoons.
 The rest of the weekday schedule comes from nationally syndicated talk shows including The Ramsey Show with Dave Ramsey, Markley, VanCamp and Robbins, Our American Stories with Lee Habeeb, Ground Zero with Clyde Lewis, This Morning, America's First News with Gordon Deal and Coast to Coast AM with George Noory.

 Weekends feature shows on health, money, religion, technology, travel, cars and home repair, with a polka music show on Saturday mornings.
 Weekend syndicated shows include Leo Laporte, The Tech Guy, Somewhere in Time with Art Bell and World Travel Connection with Rudy Maxa.
 KDAL broadcasts Minnesota Twins baseball and University of Minnesota Duluth Bulldogs college football and basketball.
-Most hours begin with world and national news from CBS News Radio.
+Most hours begin with world and national news from NBC News Radio.
 Local news and weather is supplied by KBJR-TV.